AKSHITAK1040/tecdia-video-reconstruction/README.md

 2. **Install Required Packages**

-* In the first cell of the notebook, run:
+* In the first cell of the notebook file (tecdia.ipynb), run:

 ```bash
 pip install -r requirements.txt